Valentino (fashion designer): Personal life

 Valentino adores dogs to the point that he once named a second line of clothing after his late pug Oliver.
 Today Valentino owns six pugs.
-When traveling on his 14-seat Challenger jet, three cars are needed to move Valentino and his entourage to the airport: one to move Valentino and Giammetti, another for the luggage and the staff, and a third to transport five of six Valentino's pugs as one of them, Maude, always travels with Valentino.
+When traveling on his 14-seat Challenger jet, Valentino and his entourage go to the airport in three cars: one for the staff and luggage, one for five of the pugs, and one for Giammetti, Valentino, and the pug Maude, who always travels with Valentino.